zhiweibi/PT-GAN/README.md

 ```

 ### RaFD
 For RaFD dataset, you just need to follow the original dataset with the image name like 'Rafd090_01_Caucasian_female_angry_frontal.jpg'.
-We only select the images shooting from frontal direction(Rafd090) for training and testing.
+We only select the images shooting from frontal direction (Rafd090) for training and testing.

 ## Train
-Edit the .yaml file of the corresponding dataset for parameters configuration and run the following command to train our model.
+Edit the .yaml file of the corresponding dataset for training configuration and run the following command to train our model.
 ```
 python train.py options/brats.yaml
 ```

 ## Test
-Edit the .yaml file of the corresponding dataset for parameters configuration and run the following command to test.
+Edit the .yaml file of the corresponding dataset for testing configuration and run the following command to test.
 ```
 python test.py options/brats.yaml
 ```